FrankLeeeee/frankleeeee.github.io/blogs/2025-04-27-open-manus.md

 4. Manus

-   Manus is the main agent in the Open-Manus system.
-It is different from the ToolCallAgent in that it processes the prompt a bit before thinking.
+   `Manus` is the main agent in the Open-Manus system.
+It is different from the ToolCallAgent as it processes the prompt a bit before thinking.
 As shown in the code below, Manus will check if browser was used in the last 3 messages.
-If yes, it will format the prompt by injecting the current browser's state information into the prompt.
-This allows the LLM to do a better job in function calling as it is aware of the content on the browser.
+If yes, it will format the prompt by injecting the current browser's state information (e.g. text, buttons, tabs, etc.) into the prompt.
+This allows the LLM to do a better job in function calling as it is aware of the content on the browser and can choose what action to perform on the browser.

    ```python
    async def think(self) -> bool: